-When I was four, or maybe five years old, My uncle John (who was nine or ten at the time) was showing me around my Grandparents’ place, which was where he lived but not a place that I was yet familiar with.
+When I was maybe 6 years old, my uncle John (who was 11 at the time) was showing me around my Grandparents’ place, where he lived but not a place that I was yet familiar with.
 At this stage in the family history I think that my Uncle John (till recently the youngest in the Baker clan) was relishing the fact that there was finally a smaller Baker than him, and another child to play with.

 The umbrella promptly turned inside out, and I plummeted to the ground like a child-shaped stone trailing a black ribbon.
 I believe that some part of my anatomy was sprained upon its high-velocity contact with the ground, and a piercing yowl ensued, quickly followed by a convergence of angry elder Bakers; precisely the sort of ballyhoo that Uncle John was trying to avoid…